discoverygarden/islandora_audio/README.md

 ## Introduction

-Adds all required Fedora objects to allow users to ingest and retrieve audio files through the Islandora interface
+Adds all required Fedora objects to allow users to ingest and retrieve audio files through the Islandora interface.

 ## Requirements